iivanoo/covid-apps-observer/data/data_us/reports/resources/co.twenty.stop.spread___1.4.7/report.md

 > I think this is a great idea.
 Hopefully people will continue to download it.
 I do wish it was easier to figure out how to schedule tests.<br> :date: __2020-08-20 19:14:09__

-> Doesn't drain battery badly.
-I think the question "Have you been tested for Covid19?", should say "Have you been tested for covud 19 in the last 20 days?"
-Notification for test results come back quicker than my doctor can contact me.<br> :date: __2020-07-23 16:00:57__

-> Great app and I have invited everyone in my contacts due to the high necessity to know how healthy the people you surround yourself with.
-The even better part about this app is the fact that if you allow it to trace you (and you should), it can tell you about other users being sick or testing positive if you've been around them and you don't even have to know the person!
-I would, however, like it a lot more (or give it 5 stars), if it would update the map of testing areas.
-A lot missing.<br> :date: __2020-06-27 23:00:50__

-> It seems to work really well now.<br> :date: __2020-06-26 19:24:06__

 #### 3-star reviews